Supporting Your Success

 A supply of highly skilled workers and customized training for entry-level, intermediate, and advanced workers makes the PIC MC an ideal location.

-In addition, Montgomery College offers a robust workforce development program and a trained workforce.
+In addition, Montgomery College offers a robust workforce development programnew window and a trained workforce.
 For experts in their professions, the College welcomes input on curricula development and, on occasion, provides opportunities to serve as adjunct faculty.

-A Regional Institution Strategic Enterprise (RISE) Zone designation allows targeted businesses locating within PIC MC and connecting to Montgomery College to receive real property tax credits of 75 percent for five years.
+A Regional Institution Strategic Enterprise (RISE) Zonenew window designation allows targeted businesses locating within PIC MC and connecting to Montgomery College to receive real property tax credits of 75 percent for five years.

-In addition, Montgomery County is home to several Federal Institutions along with being located near a number of Healthcare, Biotech, and IT firms.
+Montgomery County is home to many Federal Institutions along with a number of healthcare, biotech, and IT firms including start-ups.

 US Department of Commerce